kaushik88/kaushik88.github.io/_posts/2016-08-07-friendship.md

 > What's the easiness with which you can have a honest but difficult conversation with your friend?

 A good friend of mine shared this wonderful post about [Difficult Conversations](http://alearningaday.com/2010/10/difficult-conversations/).
-I don't think I can define it any better and sharing it here -
+I don't think I can define it any better -

 ---

 It takes courage to accept what you feel.. as you are often riddled with self doubt about whether it is justified.